Best B&W speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bowers & Wilkins speakers you can buy in 2019.

 Read the full review: B&W 607

-The aesthetic may not appeal to everyone and they're far from cheap, but if you want a wireless pair of standmounts that nothing comes even close to right now, you've just found them.
-For sound, the Duos are deadly precise speakers with excellent clarity and speed of performance.
+The aesthetic might not appeal to everyone and they're far from cheap, but if you want a wireless pair of standmounters that nothing comes even close to right now, you've just found them.
+For sound, the Duos are deadly precise speakers with excellent clarity and agility.
 They make you want to dig out tune after tune just to hear what they can do.

 The multi-room feature set, while not perfect (we'd prefer a single app to handle every function), is more than made up for by the superb audio performance.

 Read the full review: Bowers & Wilkins Formation Duo

 The 603s are the lone floorstanders in B&W's current 600 Series.
 Again, they feature B&W's Continuum cone material, and in this case the results are even more impressive - the soundstage is gloriously spacious, and they deliver bass weight, vocal clarity and detail in spades.
 If you have just over a grand to spend on a new pair of speakers, you should definitely take the B&W 603s for a spin.

 These are the smallest and cheapest in the 700 series, which is Bowers and Wilkins' mid-range speaker offering.
 The build is impressively solid, and the cabinet is finished with crisp edges and classy detailing.
 And this quality continues in the audio department.
 The 707s sound astonishingly authoritative, with a solid, composed sound, with punchy, powerful bass.
 They don't struggle at high volumes either; in fact, they tend to sound a little more balanced when you pump up the volume.
 These are small speakers that sound much, much bigger.